KhronosGroup/MoltenVK/README.md

 be mapped to functionality available within *Metal*.
 In that situation, it is important to provide feedback to the application developer to that effect, by performing the necessary validation, and reporting an error.

+Currently, there is some excess *Vulkan* validation and error reporting code within **MoltenVK**, added before this guideline was introduced.
+You are encouraged to remove such code if you encounter it while performing other **MoltenVK** development.
+Do not remove validation and error reporting code that is covering a deviation in behavior from the *Vulkan* specification.

 ### Memory Management